BlueJRepo/SimpleWebCrawler/README.txt

 	This RESTFUL service is implemented by using Java/Springboot/Crawler4j for multithreads crawler and Jsoup API for the ease of html elements access.

-	The project is packaged using maven and should be decompressed before starting from commandline:
+	The project is packaged using maven and can be started from commandline:

 		C:\workspace\SimpleWebCrawler>mvn spring-boot:run